When strength training, soccer players need to be consistent and smart.

 –There are no shortcuts.
 Getting faster is a slow process.
 The only thing that will make you improve is to take all the steps that are necessary.

 The physical element to being a successful soccer player is very important.
 Along with the physical element comes the mental element.
-If you are an athlete who isn’t a ‘blue chipper’ (which is 99.9% of us), it’s going to take a LOT of hard work, commitment and perseverance.
-There will be times when you feel frustrated, exhausted, beat up, unmotivated, and may be ready to give up.
+If you are an athlete who isn’t a ‘blue-chipper’ (which is 99.9% of us), it’s going to take a LOT of hard work, commitment, and perseverance.
+There will be times when you feel frustrated, exhausted, beat up, unmotivated, and maybe ready to give up.
 These are very natural feelings for athletes of all backgrounds.
 When you seek perfection at performing anything, the process will be very long and tiresome.
 This is unavoidable.
-The choice you do have is to maintain your goals, desire, and unwillingness to quit, in your pursuit of greatness.
+The choice you do have is to maintain your goals, desire, and unwillingness to quit, in your pursuit of greatness. d

 There are eight things you can do to assist in this process: